 2007 – A massive 8.0 magnitude earthquake rattles the central coast of Peru.
 Most of Pisco city was destroyed and more than 400 people died, including 148 who were inside the Pisco cathedral when it collapsed.

-Soak up the luxury and splendor of the lavish Hotel Libertador in Paracas, one of the first “It” hotels on the glittering Peruvian coast.
+Soak up the luxury and splendor of the lavish, one of the first “It” hotels on the glittering Peruvian coast.
 Leave your bags with the porter and your cares at the door.
-Inside the plush, aquatic-hued Libertador, a soothing, slowed-down world of total relaxation awaits.
-Ideally located on the Paracas Bay in front of the Natural Reserve of Paracas, Hotel Libertador Paracas is one of the Peruvian coast’s most spectacular deluxe hotels.
-Five-star amenities and highly personalized service are combined to make this resort-spa a blissful haven of sensual delight.
+Inside the plush, aquatic-hued Paracas Luxury Collection by Marriott, a soothing, slowed-down world of total relaxation awaits.
+Ideally located on the Paracas Bay in front of the nature reserve of Paracas, the hotel’s five-star amenities include 2 swimming pools, a bar-lounge and deluxe spa.
+There are a variety of family-oriented activities and a Kid’s Club area.

 Urbanizacion Santo Domingo Lote 25, Paracas